What Is Onconase?

 Inducing Cell Death

-Many chemotherapy drugs cause apoptosis or cancerous cell death.
-Studies have shown that onconase is able to treat mesothelioma through early and late apoptosis, with increased cell death occurring with increased dosage.
+Many chemotherapeutics cause apoptosis (cancer cell death).
+Studies have shown that Onconase is able to treat mesothelioma through early and late apoptosis, with increased cell death occurring with increased dosage.

 Reducing Tumor Burden